bion-slmn/customer_order-app/README.md

 The user of the database is authenticated using OpenID Connect.
 User must login using google.
 All end points are protected, hence user must sign in.

-The APIs are designed to be used on the browser, session_id and crsftoken plus Referer in the header
+The APIs are designed to be used on the browser.
+Session_id, crsftoken plus Referer in the header must be passed in the header, A browser will automatically send them after logging in, However in curl, you must pass them manully

+Database was created using POSTGRESQL

 ## HOW TO USE END POINTS
+### Since its hosted on render free platform, the server can sometime hibernate on inactivity and hence slow to start

 ### LOGINNING IN TO THE SITE
 Visit the homepage which is currently, the user has to login with google page